AdK0101/adk0101.github.io/_talks/01-25-coling.md

 location: "Abu Dhabi, UAE"
 ---

 There is an associated conference paper (check out my publications).
+A recorded version of the talk that I did for the Lee Language Lab (with whom I wrote this paper) can be found [here](https://www.youtube.com/watch?v=teqLE4P0AiI).